Sequential-Parallel Duality in Prefix Scannable Models: Prefix–Scannable Models

 and an identity element $\ve\in\mathcal M$. \begin{enumerate} \item \textbf{Chunk encoding}\; \(\vx_i=\mathsf{Enc}(\mC_i)\) for $i=0,\dots,r-1$. \item \textbf{Prefix state}\; \(\{\vs_i\}_{i \in [r]}=\mathrm{BlellochScan}\bigl(\{\vx_i\}_{i \in [r]}, \mathsf{Agg}_{\theta},\ve\bigr)\). \item \textbf{Chunk prediction}\; \(\hat \vy_{ic{:}(i+1)c-1}=\mathsf{Inf}_{\phi}(\vs_{i-1},\mC_i)\). \end{enumerate} \end{definition}

 Note that, in terms of notation, we have $\vs_i = \vx[0\mathpunct{:}\!i]$ defined in~\Cref{fig:blelloch}.
-We discuss this model further in~\Cref{sec:psm_details}.
-For now, we derive the following \emph{immediate complexity corollary}, and focus on discussing its connections to recently proposed efficient sequence models.~\Cref{prop:psm-spd} follows from properties of the parallel and streaming versions of the Blelloch scan. \begin{proposition} Every Prefix–Scannable Model is in the class

-That is, its training work is $\Theta(n)$ with parallel depth $\tilde{O}(1)$, while online inference runs in $O(1)$ amortised time and $O(\log n)$ memory per token. \end{proposition}
+We discuss the asymptotics of the PSM model depending on both $n$ and $c$ in~\Cref{sec:psm_details}.
+For now, we derive the following \emph{immediate complexity corollary} with asymptotics depending on the leading order term $n$, and focus on discussing its connections to recently proposed efficient sequence models. ~\Cref{prop:psm-spd} follows from properties of the parallel and streaming versions of the Blelloch scan. \begin{proposition} Every Prefix–Scannable Model is in the class $ {\normalfont \textsf{SPD‑}}(n,\,\log n). $ That is, its training work is $\Theta(n)$ with parallel depth $\tilde{O}(1)$, while online inference runs in $O(1)$ amortised time and $O(\log n)$ memory per token. \end{proposition}

-\begin{proof}[Proof Sketch] The static Blelloch scan over $n$ chunk encodings costs linear work and $\Theta(\log n)$ depth (\Cref{alg:psm-train}).
+\begin{proof}[Proof Sketch] The static Blelloch scan over $n$ chunk encodings costs linear work and $\Theta(\log n)$ depth (\Cref{alg:static-blelloch}).
 The streaming evaluation replaces that scan by the online algorithm of~\Cref{alg:online}, whose~\Cref{thm:equivalence} and~\Cref{cor:memory} show $O(1)$ amortised work and $O(\log n)$ state.
 The chunk‑local $\mathsf{Inf}_{\phi}$ adds constant overhead. \end{proof}

-\paragraph{Road map.} The next subsection instantiates~\Cref{def:psm} with associative aggregators capturing learnable function families like LTI dynamical systems and Gated Linear Attention.
-Afterwards we turn to the online scan which enables new (non‑associative) examples, most notably softmax attention.